blairntaylor/stylized-bio/README.md

 This README file is describing Homework 2, the challenges and getting close to the finished project.

-A couple of things this homework project incorporated were: Bootstrap layout, Google fonts, rows & columns, and an external css file.
+A couple of things this homework project incorporated into the required pages (index, contact and portfolio), they were: Bootstrap layout, Google fonts, rows & columns, and an external css file.

 The Bootstrap css was linked in the head tag.
 I used it to pull down the Nav style.
 I also used the 12 column grid structure for the content container.